shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “I feel fine.”
 Rust scraped some iron oxide flakes off his chest.

 “You *are* in need of repairs,” noted the emperor.
-“And if you’re going to be fighting zombies, you’ll need them before you leave here to today.”
+“And if you’re going to be fighting zombies, you’ll need them before you leave here today.”

 “But repairs could take hours.
 We don’t have all day.”
 The soldier contradicted.